vedran/vim-learnings/slides.md

 - Change the class name: ci"
 - Change "HTML" to "XML": fHcwXML
-- Replace all of the content inside of the span: cit
 - Replace content of the list in the click handler: f[ci[
 - Replace all arguments in the click handler: f(ci(
 - Replace all content inside of the div: ^cit